MeasureTransport/MParT/docs/source/getting_started.rst

 Julia
 ^^^^^^^^^^
-See the section :ref:`compiling-julia` for information on how to set up the Julia environment manually.
+See the section :ref:`compiling_julia` for information on how to set up the Julia environment manually.
 After this setup, you should now be able to use MParT from Julia by including MParT as a local package.
 For example:

 .. code-block:: julia